agmeyer4/Atmos_Column/README.md

 # Atmos_Column

-The Atmos_Colum package is a python wrapper for handling atmospheric "column" measurements like solar spectrometers, aircraft, and satellite remote sensing for use in atmospheric transport models like STILT ([Lin et al., 2003](https://doi.org/10.1029/2002JD003161), [Fasoli et al., 2018](https://doi.org/10.5194/gmd-11-2813-2018)).
+The Atmos_Column package is a python wrapper for handling atmospheric "column" measurements like solar spectrometers, aircraft, and satellite remote sensing for use in atmospheric transport models like STILT ([Lin et al., 2003](https://doi.org/10.1029/2002JD003161), [Fasoli et al., 2018](https://doi.org/10.5194/gmd-11-2813-2018)).

 **This is an in progress version.
 I am actively developing and features, bugs, configurations, etc. may change quickly.** This current version allows users to do the following: